natete/DrupalDevDays-Ionic-Workshop/README.md

   }
 ```

-We can use this new class definition to map our response adding a new map statement in our service and change the returned type to Observable<Session[]>:
+We can use this new class definition to map our response adding a new map statement in our service and change the returned type to Observable<Session[]> (don't forget to import Session class):
 ```typescript
   getProgram(date: Moment): Observable<Session[]> {
     const programId = this.dates[date.format('YYYY-MM-D')];